-Living Hope Ranch is a 12 month, faith based residential program for female teens, 13-17, who are struggling with life-controlling issues.
+Living Hope Ranch is a 12 month, faith based on-site program for female teens, 13-17, who are struggling with life-controlling issues.
 It offers a structured environment that fosters growth mentally, physically, emotionally and spiritually; thus enabling them to confront life’s challenges with confidence.

 HAPPY NEW YEAR!

 “At Living Hope Ranch, we believe that every young woman who comes through our doors has a most basic need to know that they are

 In late November we had the honor of hosting our local MLA Douglas Steele and his assistant Twila for a tour of Living Hope Ranch.
 Later, in early December, our Communications Director had the opportunity to meet again with MLA, Doug Steele and the Minister of Social Services, Paul Merriman.
 It was a great meeting and we are thankful to have the opportunity to work with the representatives of our government in a collaborative capacity, striving to network and support each other.

 Staff training is under way this week up at the ranch.
 Our directors and staff have worked hard in preparation for this week and we are excited as we get ready to accept our first clients into our revamped program on January 13th!